Turn-The-Bus/Galvanometer-Instructional-Content/README.md

 ```
 4. **Open the Project in your Browser**

 Once you run 'npm start', you should get a message saying 'Server running at http://0.0.0.0:3000/' Copy the url into your browser to see the project running.
+> Note: This web app is optimized for viewing on a mobile phone rather than desktop.
+As you develop and test the web app, we recommend using Chrome Dev Tools to view the project in a layout that mimics a mobile phone.

 ## Navigating to Different Pages